anishce/anishce/README.md

 I'm result driven software professional with professional IT industry experience in development, design and implementation of software applications.
 With extensive experience and self-motivation successfully developed and implemented innovative products and services in cost-effective manner.
 Specialized in .NET Core, .NET Framework, Microservices, DOMA, DDD, SOA, Enterprise Application Architecture, Design Patterns, Design Principals and OOAD.
 I have also experience with Azure Cloud and Container-based technologies such as Azure Kubernetes Services, Redhat Openshift Container Platforms, Kubernetes, Docker.
 I have 6+ years of experience in Microservices design & development using .NET Core, gRPC, Azure Cloud, ASP.NET Core Web API, C# , Dapper, Memcached, Redis, Kafka, Docker and Kubernetes.

 - 🔭 I’m currently working on Domain Oriented Microservices (DOMA), Azure Cloud, Azure Kubernetes Services (AKS), Kubernetes, and Docker.
-- 🌱 I’m currently learning Azure Cloud and AWS.
+- 🌱 I’m currently learning AWS and Azure.
-- 👯 I’m looking to collaborate on .NET, Microservices, DDD.
+- 👯 I’m looking to collaborate on Golang, .NET, DDD, Microservices.
-- 💬 Ask me about .NET, Microservices, DDD, TDD, Azure Cloud, Azure Kubernetes Services (AKS), Kubernetes, Docker.
+- 💬 Ask me about DDD, Microservices, , TDD, AWS, Azure, Golang,.NET, Kubernetes, Docker.
 - ⚡ Fun fact: Life runs on Code.... 😄
 - 📫 How to reach me: <a href="https://github.com/anishce">GitHub</a>-->
 # Hi there! 👋